AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

 Here, the :ada:`=` operator compares the dereferenced values of :ada:`Left.V` and :ada:`Right.V`, which matches our expectation for the :ada:`Simple_Rec` type.
-Declaring types limited ensures that only reasonable comparisons between objects of those types can be made.
+Declaring types as limited ensures that we don't have unreasonable equality comparisons, and allows us to create reasonable replacements when required.

 .. admonition:: In other languages